FedCC: Robust Federated Learning against Model Poisoning Attacks: Results and Discussions

-The bottom section of \autoref{tab:performance} (fifth to seventh rows) provides valuable insights into the test accuracy of a global model trained on three datasets under untargeted attacks in IID settings.
-Although the trends observed in non-IID experiments appear similar, the accuracy values are slightly higher in this case due to the identical nature of the data.

-Under the Fang-Krum attack, we can observe relatively low accuracy values for Krum and Bulyan, as the attack explicitly targets Krum and its variations.
-However, when Coomed is applied, the accuracy increases from 75.55\% (FedAvg) to 79.16\% (Coomed), indicating that coordinate-wise median values closely align with the weights of the global model with minimal deviation.
-FLARE's low accuracy is due to the continuous scaling of weights even when the model is already optimized.
-In contrast, FedCC does not scale weights but focuses solely on optimizing the model to the minimum by averaging chosen clients.
-As a result, FedCC achieves the highest accuracy (89.23\%, 67.12\%, and 14.51\% for each dataset) by accurately identifying and filtering out compromised clients.
+\autoref{tab:untargeted_iid_performance} shows the test accuracy of the global model trained on three datasets under untargeted attacks in IID settings.
+While trends in these experiments are similar to those in the non-IID setting, the accuracy values are slightly higher due to the more consistent data distribution across and updates from clients in the IID case.
+A notable deviation from the non-IID experiments is when Coomed is applied: the accuracy increases from 75.55\% (FedAvg) to 87.62\% (Coomed).
+This indicates that the coordinate-wise median values closely align with the global model's weights with minimal deviation and represent benign models well, as the adversary's impact is limited due to the majority of benign clients.
+FedCC achieves the highest accuracy across all methods (89.57\%, 69.84\%, and 18.47\% for each dataset) due to its effective CKA similarity measurement and sophisticated layer-wise aggregation strategy.

 Under the Fang-Med attack, the accuracy of FedAvg experiences a significant drop (89.89\% to 20.86\%) due to the peculiarity of outliers when the clients have IID data.
-Notably, Krum, Coomed, and Bulyan demonstrate similar accuracy values, indicating that coordinate-wise median values indeed represent benign clients' parameters.
-Meanwhile, FedCC consistently achieves the highest accuracy, with values of 88.44\%, 64.74\%, and 17.83\% for each dataset.
-Notably, the remarkable growth observed in experiments with CIFAR100, with a 66\% and 58.7\% increment under Fang-Krum and Fang-Med attacks, respectively, surpasses the second-highest improvement.
-These results strongly validate the effectiveness of FedCC in mitigating untargeted model poisoning attacks in a simple IID setting.
+Similar to the result of Fang-Krum, Krum, Coomed, and Bulyan demonstrate similar accuracy values, indicating that coordinate-wise median values indeed represent benign clients' parameters.
+FLTrust, however, is less effective in mitigating the Fang-Med attack than Fang-Krum, even in the IID setting; it then means that the performance difference is not due to data distribution but rather its inherent vulnerability.
+In Fang-Krum, malicious updates are deliberately far from the global model, allowing FLTrust to identify discrepancies easily.
+In contrast, the malicious updates in Fang-Med are subtler and only slightly deviate from the global model or median, making it harder for FLTrust to distinguish them from benign updates.
+Meanwhile, FedCC consistently achieves the highest accuracy (89.66\%, 70.52\%, and 17.83\% for each dataset), demonstrating its capability to mitigate attacks involving more nuanced changes to model updates without extreme outliers.